 Very often when I talk about the love of God, some of the first go-to responses are, Well what about repenting from sin?
 What about conforming to the image of Christ?
 What about purity and holiness and the narrow road?
 What about wrath and hell and judgment?
 What about discipline and submission and obedience?
-What about selling all your stuff and moving to a hut in Taiwan and getting wrecked and radical for Jesus?
+What about selling all your stuff and getting wrecked and radical for Jesus?

 I do believe these things are important and they need discussion.
 A God of love must also be a God of justice, and Jesus had some very hard things to say to us.
 We can’t skip them.
 I’m completely against sugarcoating and watering it down – the truth exists regardless of my whimsy.
 Christianity is not a feel-good fuzzy for tickles and giggles, and it really does require your whole life.